Nepal Trekking Sale On NowBook Now & Save

 Meals: B

-After breakfast arrangements cease unless further ones have been made.
-Those people departing by aircraft will be transferred to the airport.
+After breakfast, the trip concludes unless further arrangements have been made.
+If you are departing today, you will be transferred to the airport for your onward flight.

 Meals: B